I Want to Negotiate Down My Credit Card APR

 - how long you’ve been making on-time payments

-The longer you’ve been with the credit card company, and making good on payments, the better.
+Usually, the longer you’ve been with the credit card company, and making good on payments, the better.

 Know your credit.